fastly/terraform-provider-fastly/docs/resources/alert.md

 ## Import

-Fastly Alerts can be imported using their Definition ID, e.g.
+Fastly Alerts can be imported using their ID, e.g.

 ```sh
 $ terraform import fastly_alert.example xxxxxxxxxxxxxxxxxxxx